 - Nylon: A common choice, offering durability, water resistance, and affordability.
 Look for padded nylon straps for added comfort, especially under the armpits or across the chest.

-- Leather: Offers a classic look and exceptional durability over time, often softening with use.
-However, it requires more maintenance, is generally more expensive, and may not be suitable for all weather conditions (e.g., getting wet frequently).
+- Leather: Offers a classic look and exceptional durability, softening with use.
+However, it requires more maintenance, is generally more expensive, and may not suit all weather conditions.

-- Padded Neoprene/Mesh: Often used as lining in harnesses, these materials provide cushioning, breathability, and prevent chafing, making them ideal for sensitive dogs or longer walks.
+- Padded Neoprene/Mesh: Often used as lining in harnesses, these materials provide cushioning, breathability, and prevent chafing, ideal for sensitive dogs or longer walks.

 Size and Fit